ztanruan/images/README.roboflow.txt

 * export, train, and deploy computer vision models
 * use active learning to improve your dataset over time

-It includes 9981 images.
+It includes 8858 images.
-Obstacles are annotated in Tensorflow Object Detection format.
+Cars-pedestrian-trafficlights are annotated in Pascal VOC format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
 * Resize to 416x416 (Stretch)

-The following augmentation was applied to create 1 versions of each source image:
-* Salt and pepper noise was applied to 5 percent of pixels
+No image augmentation techniques were applied.